sushiswap/kashi-tools/README.md

-# Kashi tool for finding insolvent borrowers
+# A Tool for finding insolvent borrowers in Kashi

 ## Installation